BROWSER PERMISSIONS GUIDE

 How to Enable Microphone Access in Your Browser

-If a site says your browser cannot access the microphone, the root cause is usually simple: the site permission was blocked, the browser lost access after an update, or the operating system is denying the browser entirely.
-This guide shows the fastest way to allow microphone access in Chrome, Safari, Edge, and Firefox, then verify the fix with a live Microphone Test on the same device.
+If a site says your browser cannot access the microphone, start with the site permission first, then check whether the browser itself is allowed to use the microphone in your operating system.
+This guide shows the quickest path for Chrome, Safari, Edge, and Firefox, then lets you verify the fix with a live Microphone Test on the same page.

 Allow microphone?